jhund/rails-recipes/pages/feature_flags.md

 This recipe gives you nice helper methods that you can add to views to guard features that are only available to some users:

+First define the feature flag helper methods in a module.

 ```ruby
 # app/concerns/feature_flags.rb
 module FeatureFlags